-See this video of a playtest walkthrough.
+See this video essay and description of the game.

 With a Latinx and Latin American student population of well above 25 percent, UCSC is designated by the U.S. Department of Education as a Hispanic-Serving Institution member of the Hispanic Association of Colleges and Universities.
 The Film and Digital Media Department offers several undergraduate and graduate programs in media scholarship and production, and the curriculum includes a broad set of core values and skill sets including innovative nonfiction, critical theory and practice hybridity, and digital social justice interventions.
 The 151 Film Directing class is an introductory course and it is popular among undergraduate students wanting to explore the director’s multifaceted role in film and media production.